simply24365/maggis/packages/cesium-wind-layer/readme.md

   dropRate: number;                          // Rate at which particles are dropped (reset).
 Default is 0.003.
   dropRateBump: number;                      // Additional drop rate for slow-moving particles.
 Default is 0.001.
   colors: string[];                          // Array of colors for particles.
 Can be used to create color gradients.
 Default is ['white'].
-  flipY: boolean;                            // Whether to flip the Y-axis of the wind data.
+  flipY: boolean;                            // Whether to flip the Y-axis of the flow data.
 Default is false.
   useViewerBounds: boolean;                  // Whether to use the viewer bounds to generate particles.
 Default is false. domain?: {                                 // Controls the speed rendering range.
 Default is undefined.
     min?: number;                            // Minimum speed value for rendering